-Several police kidnapped in Ecuador after state of emergency declared
+Armed gang storms Ecuador TV studio after state of emergency declared

 Noboa declared the 60-day state of emergency – a tool used by his predecessor to little success – on Monday, enabling military patrols, including in prisons, and setting a national nighttime curfew.

-The measure was a response to the disappearance of Adolfo Macias, leader of the Los Choneros criminal gang, from the prison where he was serving a 34-year sentence and unrest at six other prisons, including hostage-takings of prison guards.
+The measure was a response to the disappearance of Adolfo Macias, leader of the criminal gang Los Choneros, from the prison where he was serving a 34-year sentence and unrest at six other prisons, including hostage-takings of prison guards.

 Police and prosecutors have given scant information about Macias’s disappearance.

 Three police officers working the night shift were taken from their station in the southern city of Machala, the police said on social media on Tuesday, while a fourth missing officer was taken by three people in Quito.
+Another three officers were kidnapped in Los Rios province after a patrol was hit by an explosive.

-“Our specialised units are active with the goal of locating our colleagues and proceeding with the capture of the perpetrators,” the police said.
-“These acts will not remain in impunity.”
+“These acts will not remain in impunity,” said the police, who have given no details on whether the kidnappers have issued demands.

-A chilling video circulating on social media illustrated the crisis that the president is now facing.
-It shows the group of three kidnapped officers sitting on the ground with a gun pointed at them while one is forced to read a statement addressed to the president.
+The police said there were explosions in the provinces of Esmeraldas and Los Rios, while the mayor’s office in the city of Cuenca confirmed another and the attorney general’s office said it was investigating one in Guayaquil.

 Noboa has said he will not negotiate with “terrorists” and the government has blamed recent incidents of prison violence on the president’s plan to build a new high-security prison and transfer jailed gang leaders.